 - Set up bill pay with your bank and send automatic payments to your credit cards on the day you receive your paycheck.
 If you don’t have the money in your account, you can’t fritter it away.
 Pay off all of your important bills and your credit cards automatically so that you make sure that you don’t go further in debt under control.

 - Call every lender and see if you can get an interest rate reduction.
 Oftentimes, all you have to do is to call the credit card company or the car loan company and ask for a reduction in the interest rates and a waiver of the fees and they’ll do it for you.

 - Look for ways to earn extra income.
 There is nothing too menial for you to do when you’re in a hole.
 Deliver pizzas.
 Cut grass.
 Walk dogs.
 It doesn’t matter.
 You’re looking for ways to make more money right now.
 Don’t fall for get-rich-quick schemes, where you have to pay a fee to be able to start a business.
 Find work the old-fashioned way – hustle.

 - Identify goals and rewards for yourself.
 Set incremental goals and little rewards that will give you incentives.
 So, for example, if you’ve paid down $1,000 on your credit card, treat yourself by going out to eat at your favorite pizza joint.
 Don’t go overboard and pay cash.

 - Tell someone what you’re doing and ask them to keep you accountable.
 You need a personal finance accountabilibuddy to help you along the way.
 Doing it alone is going to be tough, so find someone who will be your source of strength when it seems tough.

-If you take these actions, you should notice that you’re making progress, and you’ll chip away at your debt.
+If you take these actions, you should notice that you’re making progress, and you’ll chip away at your debt under control.
 Imagine how it’s going to feel once it’s all done!

 What questions would you like to see me answer?
 Leave me a comment and let me know!